Searching ...

 • The Smoke Pit is a local favorite for BBQ, sides, and service

-• The Trail House offers American comfort cuisine with outdoor seating
+• The Trail House serves American comfort cuisine with outdoor seating

 • Hilltop Fish Fair And Steakhouse is a more upscale place with fresh fish and steaks